pwnlog/Daku/.github/README.md

 cd ~; git clone https://github.com/pwnlog/Daku && cd Daku && chmod +x install.sh
 ```

-> **Warning**: If you're copying these files from a Windows system do make sure that is Unix format:
+> **Warning**: If you're copying these files from a Windows system do make sure that is formatted for Unix:

 ```
 find . -type f -print0 | xargs -0 dos2unix